Gobi Gajar shalgam achar

 Recipe for Gobi Gajar Shalgam Ka Achar

-In many homes in north India, this is the time when people make this pickle and enjoy it with parathas, rice, roti and sabzi etc. Unlike many other pickles, this pickle is not very hot because of the minimal use of chilli powder.
+In many homes in north India, pickles are usually served with parathas, rice, roti sabzi, etc. Unlike many other pickles, this pickle, i.e. Gobi Gajar Shalgam Ka Achar, is not very hot because of the minimal use of chilli powder.
 Due to the presence of jaggery, vinegar and spices, it tastes tangy, sweet and spicy.

 So, let us start with the recipe: